 More than a dozen locals accused in Jan.
 6 Capitol breach: Here's where their cases stand

 Jun.
-5—On Jan.
+11—On Jan.
 6, 2021, a mob of supporters of then-president Donald Trump clashed with authorities and overran the U.S. Capitol.

 The breach disrupted a joint session of the U.S. Congress in the process of affirming the presidential election results for Joe Biden.